Actipro/WPF-Controls/Documentation/topics/wizard/navigation-features/selection-changes.md

 - [Wizard](xref:@ActiproUIRoot.Controls.Wizard.Wizard).[SelectedPageChanging](xref:@ActiproUIRoot.Controls.Wizard.Wizard.SelectedPageChanging)

-If the page change is not cancelled, then the actual page change will occur and a series of page changed events fire.
+If the page change is not cancelled, then the actual page change will occur, and a series of page changed events are raised.

-Page changed events fire in this order:
+Page changed events are raised in this order:

 - [Wizard](xref:@ActiproUIRoot.Controls.Wizard.Wizard).[PreviewSelectedPageChanged](xref:@ActiproUIRoot.Controls.Wizard.Wizard.PreviewSelectedPageChanged)